Perspective | Not every student is Christian. So why don’t all school districts recognize that?

 But remember — all they’re talking about right now is two days.
 Two missed days that can be made up at the end of the school year.

-And by doing that, Muslim and Jewish kids won’t be weirdos who randomly miss regular days of school.
+And by doing that, Muslim and Jewish kids won’t randomly miss regular days of school.
 They’ll be celebrating their faith while getting the day off, just like Christians have done their whole lives.

 And Christian kids will benefit, too.
 With those bonus days comes a way to expand the world of kids who have no familiarity with most of the world’s great religions.